danburck/rails-actions-test/README.md

 ### System tests
 Use System/Integration tests to imitate the core user journey.
+We are using MiniTest which is included in Rails by default.
 Keep the amount of system tests low as they are very time costly.
+We are

 Lets take our `Tree` example from above and create a new system test
 ```